OpenNeuroDerivatives/ds005604-fmriprep/logs/CITATION.md

 The BOLD reference was then co-registered to the T1w reference using `bbregister` (FreeSurfer) which implements boundary-based registration [@bbr].
 Co-registration was configured with six degrees of freedom.
-All resamplings can be performed with *a single interpolation step* by composing all the pertinent transformations (i.e. head-motion transform matrices, susceptibility distortion correction when available, and co-registrations to anatomical and output spaces).
+ The aligned T2w image was used for initial co-registration.All resamplings can be performed with *a single interpolation step* by composing all the pertinent transformations (i.e. head-motion transform matrices, susceptibility distortion correction when available, and co-registrations to anatomical and output spaces).